Hybrid Deployment

 On-prem run → SaaS: run reaches db-service through connect's authenticated proxy (/api/on-prem-db-service/*).

 MCP clients → on-prem run: Users connect directly to the on-prem run endpoint.
-OAuth authentication is handled by the SaaS connect service.
+OAuth authentication is handled by the SaaS connect service by default; you can optionally serve the OAuth flow from your own run gateway so the code exchange and token encryption stay inside your network — see On-Prem OAuth (Run-Hosted Connect).

 Setup Guide